 Get your adrenaline pumping at Hatta Wadi Hub

 Your bucket list of outdoor activities in the UAE is incomplete without Hatta as it has fast become one of the biggest adventure hubs in the UAE.
 It’s a 90-minute drive from Dubai but you are guaranteed a day of open-air thrills.
-It is now open for its fifth season in September with an all-new adventure ropes course, on which both children and adults are invited to try.
-You can also enjoy archery, zip lines, axe-throwing, paragliding, horse riding and off-roading on electric scooters.
+It is open for its fifth season which means you can once again take on the ropes course, try archery, scream on the zip lines, throw axes, go paragliding or horse riding, go off-roading on electric scooters and much more.

 Hike around Hatta

-Strap on a pair of sturdy shoes for four all-new hiking trails through the Hajar Mountains, via wadis and rocky outcrops.
+Strap on a pair of sturdy shoes for and take on the hiking trails through the Hajar Mountains, via wadis and rocky outcrops.
 Be sure to pack water, snacks and a fully charged phone for the 32.6km of trails, rated easy, moderate, difficult and extreme.
-Email email@example.com for more information.
+Email firstname.lastname@example.org for more information.